untung29/menu_verse/README.md

 Use Heroku’s monitoring tools to watch for spikes in response times or memory usage.
 Run load tests to simulate heavy traffic and spot potential bottlenecks.

+### 3. Region
+The application is currently hosted on Heroku’s low-cost plan, which does not provide an option for an Asia region.
+As a result, it is deployed in the US region, which may cause some latency for users in Singapore and nearby regions.
+We can plan to upgrade this plan at the later stage when the app gains more traction and user engagement.